 WE’VE TEAMED UP WITH ALICE CRANE CERAMICS!

-This Christmas, we’re thrilled to have teamed up with Alice Crane Ceramics to bring you these gorgeous special “limited-edition” Savon de Marseille soap dishes.
+We’re thrilled to have teamed up with Alice Crane Ceramics to bring you these gorgeous special “limited-edition” Savon de Marseille soap dishes.

 Designed specifically to compliment both the 600g and 300g Savon de Marseille cubes, each dish has been handcrafted in stoneware and finished in a beautiful lead-free ceramic glaze which is vitrified in the final firing process making it strong and almost completely non absorbent.